Felix-Quehl/Monitor-Stateless-Radio-Communication/README.md

 # Stateless Radio Uplink and Downlink Monitoring

-I am working on a radio controlled drone/robot project.
-For the radio communication I am using [LoRa](https://de.wikipedia.org/wiki/Long_Range_Wide_Area_Network#LoRa_Allianz) in a [peer-to-peer configuration](https://de.wikipedia.org/wiki/Peer-to-Peer), which is a stateless radio communication technology.
+I am working on a radio-controlled drone/robot project.
+For the radio communication, I am using [LoRa](https://de.wikipedia.org/wiki/Long_Range_Wide_Area_Network#LoRa_Allianz) in a [peer-to-peer configuration](https://de.wikipedia.org/wiki/Peer-to-Peer), which is a stateless radio communication technology.
-The downside of stateless radio communcation is that its communication is stateless, ergo you cannot ensure that a transmission has been received accordingly.
+The downside of stateless radio communication is that its communication is stateless.
+Ergo, you can't make sure that a transmission has been received.
-In my case, this would be if the drone goes out of range or the radio communication is disrupted otherwise.
+This would be if the drone goes out of range or the radio communication is disrupted otherwise.

-To mittigate this problem, I have invented an novel light weight algorithm heavily inspirerd by vector [clock alrogithm](https://en.wikipedia.org/wiki/Vector_clock) and [heart beat algorithm](https://en.wikipedia.org/wiki/Heartbeat_(computing)).
+To mitigate this problem, I have invented a novel lightweight algorithm heavily inspired by the vector [clock alrogithm](https://en.wikipedia.org/wiki/Vector_clock) and [heart beat algorithm](https://en.wikipedia.org/wiki/Heartbeat_(computing)).
-It basically is a stateless fire-and-forget ping pong to exchange incrementing number pair where each node has its own number.
+It is a stateless fire-and-forget ping pong to exchange incrementing number pair where each node has its number.
-If both nodes have the numbers send with the heart beat matching the link can be considered stable, if one of the number is off you can derive wheather uplink or downlink is having problems.
+If both nodes have the numbers sent with the heartbeat matching, the link can be considered stable, if one of the numbers is off, you can derive whether the uplink or downlink is having problems.
-Thus allowing light weight monitoring of uplink and downlink the radio communication to detect a lost link, without chatty callback to acknowledge every transmission.
+Thus allowing lightweight monitoring of uplink and downlink radio communication to detect a lost link, without a chatty callback to acknowledge every transmission.

-The below sequence diagram show the algorithm in detail.
+The below sequence diagram shows the algorithm in detail.
-Once steps 1 - 6 have been executed the system only needs to loop the steps 5 and 6 indefinitely.
+Once steps 1 - 6 have been executed, the system only needs to loop steps 5 and 6 indefinitely.

 ```mermaid
 sequenceDiagram;